ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

 Then I create a class `B` whose ``__hash__`` method returns something quite simpler : the constant 1.

-Putting ten thousand instances of `A` in a set takes 4 ms, putting 10 thousand instances of `B` should *logically* take less, because the hash is easier to compute and you don't have to store ten thousand different hashes, right ?
+Putting ten thousand instances of `A` in a set takes 4 ms, putting 10 thousand instances of `B` should *logically* take less, because the hash is harder to compute and you don't have to store ten thousand different hashes, right ?
 Nope.
 It take longer.
 317 times longer.

 **Note:** The hash of an object is just an integer with the following property : if 2 objects are equal, then their hashes are equal too.
 (The opposite is not always true, see the remarks at the end of the post)